fmadio/platform/README.md

 FMADIO platform integration code

+# Applications

+Reference code and applications are provided, breif description of each utility is below.

 ## fmadio2pcap

 Simple reference implementation of FMADIO Ring buffer packet Rx outputing in standard nanosecond PCAP format.
 Its goal is show the minimum required work to receive packets from ther FMADIO device while running inside an LXC container.